GET A FREE CONSULTATION TODAY!

 Australian businesses have adopted cloud payroll as their preferred option in a short period because of its built-in automation that updates itself with the Australian Taxation Office, simplified Single Touch Payroll (STP) reporting, and interpretation of awards to assist organisations in remaining compliant with Fair Work requirements.
 Comprehensively, it offers a faster processing rate, fewer errors, reduced administrative burden, and an effortless payroll experience.

+Cloud-based payroll software benefits Australian businesses by eliminating manual calculations, automating ATO compliance, and enabling payroll management from any device.
 Before examining the benefits in particular, it is best to know why thousands of Australian companies, big and small, are moving to cloud payroll.
 It is merely because cloud software minimizes manual work and improves compliance quality, which traditional payroll systems often fail to do.

 The cloud payroll program handles all essential payroll calculations, including PAYG withholdings, superannuation guarantee, overtime rates, deductions, penalties, and allowances.
 Businesses reduce the risk of incorrect payments by eliminating manual calculations.
 Taxes and compliance rules are also automatically updated in the system, making each pay run compliant with the new ATO and Fair Work laws, without manual intervention.